 In terms of evaluating specifically the impact of different approaches to IAPs, research is lacking that focuses on IAPs, separately from the whole interview.
-Whilst 'Work First' interviews have been found to have the largest impact on outcomes as measured over two years, the outcomes of training programmes are being found to be increasingly equal to these approaches (OECD, 2005).
+Whilst 'work first' approaches have been found to have the largest impact on outcomes as measured over two years, the outcomes of training programmes are being found to be increasingly equal to these approaches (OECD, 2005).